 “All of the media coverage focuses on this little town of Rialto.
-Now, it’s a very small city, very small department, so we still need to see more evidence on this,” said Samuel Walker, professor of Criminal Justice at the University of Nebraska at Omaha.
+Now, it’s a very small city, very small department, so we still need to see more evidence on this,” said Samuel Walker, a professor of criminal justice at the University of Nebraska at Omaha.
 “The jury is still out on this.”

 Police accountability experts and civil liberties advocates point to a lack of guidelines governing the cameras’ use and weak accountability in cases where the cameras do catch legitimate wrongdoing as a problematic policy gap during a time when police and citizens are increasingly filming each other.

 Some preliminary guidelines are being drafted by a nonprofit police research and policy organization at the request of the DOJ to address how and when the cameras can be turned on and off and other issues of privacy.

 “I wouldn’t go so far as to say that it’s kind of the ultimate accountability tool because, as far as I know, those cameras can also be turned off,” said Brigitt Keller, executive director of the National Lawyers Guild’s National Police Accountability Project.
 “While I think it is probably a good idea, it really depends how it’s used and whether or not police officers are disciplined….
 Are there consequences if the recordings show that a police officer violated policy or a police officer used excessive force?”

 Keller also said the viewpoint at which many body-worn cameras are worn may not necessarily show significant details, such as whether an officer is holding a gun or not.